MASDXI/forest/README.md

 | suspends specifics tokenId that relevant to the incident. | ✗     | ✗    | ✓     | ✓    |
 | keep tracking child.                                      | ✗     | ✗    | ✗     | ✓    |

+- For `ERC20` provide events and keep tracking each `Transfer` ,
+but the problem is the `ERC20` model can't separate `clean money` from `dirty money`
+- For `UTXO` and `eUTXO` facing challenge to combine multiple `UnspentTransaction` and spent as one,
+in case user want to spend value that greater that selected `UnspentTransaction`.
+possible solution prepare and batching as an array.
+- For `Trie`

 ## Reference